 By setting up a trust for your elderly parent, you can ensure proper, reliable management and handling of your parent’s assets.

-You might be wondering how to set up a trust for an elderly parent.
-That’s exactly what you’ll learn.
+You might be wondering how to start the process, and we’re here to help.
 This article details trusts and the best way to set one up.

 Key Takeaways

-• Although you can, we would not recommend setting up a trust on your own.
+Although you can, we don’t recommend setting up a trust on your own.
 Hiring professional guidance to help you with your trust ensures legal compliance and correctness, and will save you from complications in the future.

 A trust is an arrangement to organize and distribute the assets of a living grantor.